der-mur/zynq-cpp-sandbox/README.md

 ![PS7 GPIO Block Diagram](assets/images/ps_gpio2.png)
 <br/><br/>

-The PS GPIO driver class diagram is given below, showing that the OOP principle of composition is used to create the PsGpio object.
+The PS GPIO driver class diagram is given below- this shows that the OOP principle of composition is used to create the PsGpio object.
 Two classes are involved: ```PsGpioBank``` represents an individual bank, and ```PsGpio``` is composed of an array of four banks.
 (In an Ultrascale device, PsGpio would be made up of six PsGpioBank's.)

 ![PS GPIO Class Diagram](assets/images/psgpio_class_diagram.png)
 <br/><br/>